-D3.js has been widely used to create interactive animations for data science, but since its animation engine it’s mainly designed to be used interactively, if want you to generate the animation frames to generate animated gifs or movies by using an video capture application, you can’t guarantee the output quality nor guarantee that the animation is timely captured.
+D3.js has been widely used to create interactive animations for data science, but since its animation engine is mainly designed to be used interactively, if want you to generate the animation frames to generate animated gifs or movies by using a video capture application, you can’t guarantee the output quality nor guarantee that the animation is timely captured.

-To proof the concept, we will use an d3 datamap animated with ABeamer, and from that animation generate the frame sequence and an animated GIF.
+To proof the concept, we will use an D3 datamap animated with ABeamer, and use that animation to generate the frame sequence and an animated GIF.

 New statistic plugin